iSquatch/CertPipe/README.md

 Results can be viewed in a few ways:

-- Slack alerting.
+- Slack or Mattermost alerting.
 Useful for receiving alerts on mobile device.
 - CSV output (certpipe_matches.csv)
 - Text output in terminal window